Onward-Onwards | Commonly Confused Words

 etymology

-• The choice between onward and onwards often depends on regional preference.
+• Onward and onwards essentially mean the same, but their use often depends on regional preferences.

 © 2025 Lithium Lab Pte Ltd